Zendro-dev/ZendroStarterPack/README.md

 ```
 docker-compose -f docker-compose[-dev].yml down
 ```
-The above `[-dev]` has to be user or not, depending on whether you ran the development or production environment.
+The above `[-dev]` has to be used or not, depending on whether you ran the development or production environment.

 ### Abolish everything